 It’s your choice!
 But occasionally influencers are passed up for a campaign for this very reason.
 Which is so frustrating especially if you met all their other criteria!

-Does this mean you have to turn down free products from brands?
-Not exactly!
+So, when asking “how to get brand deals” you may wonder if this mean you have to turn down free products from brands.
+In short, not exactly!

 Again, when receiving those infamous “product for posts” inquiries from brands, know that you can easily turn those opportunities into paid partnerships.
 It’s really all about negotiation!